cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X/total size of the overall video.
 - auto seeding is off chain function, downloader will randomless picking up pieces.

-- following a chain and mining/seedinig a chain is diffferent mode.
+- chain: random walk on all chains, follow a chain, mining a chain
-- For a chain: random, watch and mining
-- 4G: Watching chains for both randomed and followed. pick up any nodes to read chains info.
+   - 4G: Watching chains for both randomed and followed. pick up any nodes to read chains info. only take in data, do not provide
-- wifi: single process Mining/tx/seeding
+   - wifi: single process Mining/tx
    - wifi + power plug: multiple processes on mining
+   - an overall pause button
 }

 Business model:= { 商业模式